Until We Meet Again (TV series): Synopsis

-Years later, Pharm (19), recently returned to Thailand, is a University freshman who grew up always feeling like he is waiting for someone.
-Beset with sad dreams that often find him waking up sobbing, a fear of loud noises, and a birthmark on his temple, the boy has always felt like there is someone he is missing.
-Dean (21), the third-year swimming club president at the same University, has also spent his life searching for people whose faces he cannot remember.
+In the present day, 19-year old Pharm recently returned to Thailand.
+He is a university freshman who has an unexplained feeling of waiting for someone since childhood.
+He has recurring nightmares, a fear of loud noises, and a birthmark on his temple.
+Dean is 21 years old and the third-year swimming club president at the same university.
+He spent his life searching for people whose faces he cannot remember.